 To use and operate the correctly can give better play to its efficiency and improve the accuracy of test.
 Therefore, the operating personnel of the instrument must carry out operation according to the stipulated operating rules and requirement.
-In the whole process of the instrument, it is necessary to pay attention to the correct gesture of holding the instrument is that one hand holds the middle portion of the instrument, and which also plays the function of straightening up in the whole process; another hand holds and presses the tail hood of the instrument, and which is mainly for exerting pressure on the instrument while also playing the auxiliary function of straightening up.
+In the whole process of the instrument, it is necessary to pay attention to the correct gesture of holding the instrument.
+The correct gesture of holding the instrument is that one hand holds the middle portion of the instrument, and which also plays the function of straightening up in the whole process; another hand holds and presses the tail hood of the instrument, and which is mainly for exerting pressure on the instrument while also playing the auxiliary function of straightening up.